cpamp/angular2-bootstrap-boilerplate/README.md

 # angular2-bootstrap-boilerplate
 The project `angular2-bootstrap-boilerplate` is a project created to easily setup and create new angular 2 applications with bootstrap.
 The project has two build configurations, development and distribution.
-Npm commands are suffixed with by build with `:dev` and `:dist` respectively.
-Development and distribution builds use `angular2-embed-templates` to replace `templateUrl` properties with in-line html.
+Npm commands are suffixed by build with `:dev` and `:dist` respectively.
+Development and distribution builds use `gulp-angular2-embed-templates` to replace `templateUrl` properties with in-line html.
 Both builds also bundle your app with angular2.

 ## NPM Commands
 The following commands must be prefixed with `:dev` or `:dist` for development and distribution builds respectively.